 To keep everyone safe, we have adopted these precautions:

-- we will ask you for a contact name and number, for virus tracking if needed.
+- we will ask every adult to sign in, for virus tracking if needed.
 Your details will be securely stored on paper, and destroyed after 21 days.
 Or you can use the NHS track-and-trace app,

 - signs and barriers will guide you to the station shop.
 Use the window hatch if you're just buying tickets,

-- face masks are required in the shop, one group at a time.
+- face masks are required in the shop, up to three at a time.
 Please only handle goods you intend to buy.
 Use contactless cards if you can, but cash can be used,

 - sanitiser stations are provided, and the coaches will be sanitised before you board,